ooigooig/portfolio/_projects/1_project.md

     3.Familiar with Web API.
     4.Investigate with some passengers and TTC drivers.
     5.Knowledge of Git/GitHub
-    ---

     What we do: My team of six participated in a TTC hackathon, where the main task was to design a system and solution to address driver assaults and enhance the TTC user experience.
 During the competition, we interviewed TTC bus drivers about issues related to assaults in order to develop a solution for driver safety.
 For the user experience design, since I lost my laptop on a TTC bus a week before the event and discovered that TTC lacked an official lost-and-found process, we decided to address this problem.

-How we do:
+    How we do: We designed a system based on the Presto card, including an assault detection system and an official forum for users.
+In the assault detection system, when a passenger taps their Presto card, their photo is captured by a camera.
+If the passenger assaults the driver, the driver can press a button to trigger an emergency alert, allowing the police to track the vehicle using its location and TTC vehicle number.
+The official user forum includes a lost-and-found system that provides information about passenger rides.
+Within three hours of the ride (to prevent disturbance calls from affecting the driver’s operation), users can contact the specific vehicle.
+For example, I lost my laptop on TTC bus number 3422 last time.
+    ---

 passenger app: If passengers want to immediately retrieve their lost items, they can use this web app to get in contact with drivers.
 <div class="row">